 Below are the suggested burial installation steps to follow:

-• Step 2: Lower the pole into the hole while guiding the wires through the cable entrance holes to the hand hole.
+- Step 5: Lower the pole into the hole while guiding the wires through the cable entrance holes to the hand hole.
+Make sure that it is aligned properly.

 This method is less costly and can be used when installing light poles within athletic courts and residential areas.